By submitting this form you confirm that you’re happy for us to contact you by phone and email.

 You will need to take the day of your surgery off from work and after your procedure we recommend you take some time off, however the length of time will vary person to person.
 We will assess your recovery rate to give you a more accurate and personal time scale but as a rough guide we suggest you allow at least 24-48 hours, however some people need up to a week off work to adjust to their new eyesight.

-After your surgery there are a number of aftercare appointments you must attend.
-These follow-up appointments usually take around 15 minutes and we recommend most people to have 3 to 4 aftercare appointments following their surgery.
-The first two, however, are the most important, the first of which is the day after your surgery and the second is 7 days following your treatment.
+After your surgery there are 2 aftercare appointments you must attend, these follow-ups usually take around 15 minutes and are very important.
+The first appointment is the day after your surgery and the second is 3 months following your treatment.

 Your eyes start healing immediately after your surgery and the initial healing occurs very rapidly meaning the majority of patients get back on their feet with their new and improved vision in as little as 24 hours.
 By this time they are getting back to their usual routines; driving again, reading, using smartphones and returning to work.
 However, you do need to be aware that it is fully normal to experience some blurred vision or fluctuations in your vision for several weeks, and sometimes even months, following your surgery.